koenderks/jfa/cran-comments.md

 This is a submission for version 0.6.2.
 In this version I have:

-* Added an argument to several functions that provides control over the output.
+* Improved overall user-friendlyness of the package with minor changes.

 ## Test environments